-Paul Capo has been a firefighter since 1996 and serves as a Lieutenant/Paramedic on T45 with Clearwater Fire Rescue in Florida.
-Paul Capo is Founder and serves as President of, When Things Go Bad, Incorporated where he develops a vast compliment of firefighter curriculum and training.
+Paul Capo has been a firefighter since 1996 and serves as the Training Captain with the Estes Valley Fire Protection District in Estes Park, Colorado.
+Paul Capo is the Founder of When Things Go Bad, Incorporated where he develops a vast compliment of firefighter curriculum and training.
 His diverse teaching includes, but not limited to, FDIC (Fire Department Instructors Conference), Fire House Expo, Orlando Fire Conference, Fire Rescue East, Wichita HOT, etc. where he trains on multiple subjects in fire service academia.
 Paul is considered by many to be one of the nation’s leader’s in the “new vanguard” of Firefighter Rescue / Rapid Intervention Crew capabilities.
-He and is crew can be seen regularly on Fire Engineering’s Training Minutes.
-In addition he frequently instructs and consults in areas of firefighter self preservation – the physiology changes during firefighter survival.
-He also is an instructor at Saint Petersburg Fire College where he teaches all levels and topics on firefighting.
+He and his crew can be seen regularly on Fire Engineering’s Training Minutes as well as in the When Things Go Bad training DVD series.
+In addition, he frequently instructs and consults in areas of firefighter self preservation – the physiological changes during firefighter survival.
+Paul has achieved his B.A.S. in Public Safety Administration and instructs in all levels and topics of firefighting.

 Grant Schwalbe has been a firefighter since 1994.
 He began his career in Northwest Ohio and has been with Estero Fire Rescue (Fort Myers, FL) since 2003 as a Lieutenant/Paramedic on Engine 43.
 He is an Instructor for When Things Go Bad, Inc. and Fort Myers Fire Academy.
 Grant has taught at The Orlando Fire Conference, Wichita HOT and Fire Rescue East.
 He is a regular contributor to Fire Engineering Training Community and has been published in Fire Engineering Magazine.
 His areas of passion include Search, Engine Company Ops, Firefighter Survival, and RIT.
 Grant is a FL Instructor 3 and has an Associate’s degree in Fire Science and a Bachelor’s degree in Business Administration.